 Epidermis is the outer layer of your skin.
-This layer is very thin and mostly contains dead cells that are replaced by new cells approximately every 28 days.
+This layer is very thin and mostly contains dead cells that are replaced by new cells approximately every 28 days, depending on your age.
 The epidermis contains melanin cells that determine your skin color.
 It also protects your skin from ultraviolet rays.

 Dermis is the middle layer of your skin.
 This thick layer (makes up 90 percent of the skin's thickness) is made of collagen and elastin and gives your skin elasticity and strength.
 Blood vessels, hair follicles, lymph vessels, nerve endings, sweat glands and oil glands are in this layer.
 The function of the dermis is to supply the epidermis with nutrient-saturated blood.
 Much of the body's water supply is stored in this layer. americanskin.org